-Yet, many employers and employees don't know about all the free benefits--such as quit lines and tobacco cessation medication--available to them.
+Yet, many employers and employees don't know about all the free benefits available to them.
 We can help.

 Containing health care costs AND increasing morale

 Just ask the folks at TEAM Industries in Bagley & Park Rapids, a machining, manufacturing and assembly business five facilities in Minnesota.
 They formed a partnership with the Statewide Health Improvement Program in the area in 2010, and are already showing results.